ocsf/examples/encodings/protobuf/README.md

 is not significant because missing _is_ invalid for required types.

-(Note that OCSF's JSON encoding does not distinguish between `null` and missing values, since null is not a type in OCSF)
+(Note that OCSF's JSON encoding does not distinguish between `null` and missing values, since null is not a type in OCSF.)

 ### Structured Types